LASzip/LASzip/design/specification.rst

 Compression of GPS time layer
 -----------------------------
-Only if the **GPS time is different** (as indicated by the 7 bits earlier) we compress it the same way it was done in the old LASzip coder. he GPS times of a single flight line stored in aquisition order are a monotonically increasing sequence of double-precision floating-point numbers where returns of the same pulse have the same GPS time and where subsequent pulses have a more or less constant spacing in time.
+Only if the **GPS time is different** (as indicated by the 7 bits earlier) we compress it the same way it was done in the old LASzip coder.
+The GPS times of a single flight line stored in aquisition order are a monotonically increasing sequence of double-precision floating-point numbers where returns of the same pulse have the same GPS time and where subsequent pulses have a more or less constant spacing in time.
 LASzip treats the double-precision floating-point GPS times as signed 64 bit integers and predicts the deltas between them.
 We store up to four previously compressed GPS times with corresponding deltas to account for repeated jumps in GPS times that can arise when multiple flight paths are merged with fine spatial granularity.
 Nothing needs to be encoded when the GPS times are identical.
 Otherwise we distinguishes several cases that are entropy coded with 515 symbols depending on if the current GPS time is

    +   0–500 : predicted using the current delta times 0 to 500.
    + 501–510 : predicted using the current delta times -1 to -10.